![]() |

-Howard E. Book, M.D., D.Psych., F.R.C.P.C., is psychoanalytic psychiatrist and organizational consultant who holds the rank of Associate Professor in the Department of Psychiatry, Faculty of Medicine at the University of Toronto, and is a part-time Guest Professor at the INSEAD-HEC School for Business in Fontainebleau, France.
+Howard E. Book, M.D., D.Psych., F.R.C.P.C., is psychoanalytic psychiatrist and organizational consultant who holds the rank of Associate Professor in the Department of Psychiatry, Faculty of Medicine at the University of Toronto, and is a part-time Guest Faculty at the INSEAD School of Management in Fontainebleau, France.
 He is also a past board member of the International Society for the Psychoanalytic Study of Organizations.

 Currently, Dr. Book consults with mid- and large-size multi-national corporations with a focus on aiding them sharpen their EI skills to better address, identify and resolve unarticulated concerns, hidden conflicts, and unspoken issues that constrain the organization from achieving its objectives and hinder senior executives from attaining their professional goals.
 In particular, he coaches senior executives in enhancing those EI components that are crucial for successful role functioning.